 TheHousing for Life: Designed for Living guide was developed for the South Australian Government.
 Population ageing and ageing well polices underpin the report and guide.
 The features and factors that older people identified as important are documented as well as industry perspectives.
 It also outlines the economic arguments for considering the housing needs of older people.
 Examples of floor plans are included in the 2019 report which is 16 pages in PDF.

-Note: In October 2022, the National Construction Code will make Silver level mandatory in all new dwellings.
+Note: In October 2022, the National Construction Code made Silver level mandatory in all new dwellings.
 However, as at August 2022 NSW has not agreed to adopt the nationally agreed standard.
 The government claims it is doing sufficient housing for ‘those who need it’.
 Queensland adopted the new standard in October 2023, ACT in January 2024 and Victoria in May 2024.